-If you’re a Software Engineers looking to move to Canada you’re in luck.
-Your skills are needed here and listed on the NOC - National Occupational Classification list.
-That means you qualify to apply under the Federal Skilled Workers program for Permanent Residency in Canada.
-Before you fill out your application online under the Express Entry program you need to have the following three things ready in hand.
+Being a Software Engineers looking to move to Canada I was lucky.
+My skills were needed and listed on the NOC - National Occupational Classification list.
+That means I qualified to apply under the Federal Skilled Workers program for Permanent Residency in Canada.
+Before I filled out your application under the Express Entry program I needed to have the following three things ready in hand.

-Figure out the NOC code most closely related to your skill and work experience.
-You can find the NOC code and skill type here.
-Be careful to read the skill description and example titles to make sure it closely match with your work experience.
+Figure out the NOC code most closely related to my skill and work experience.
+I had to carefully read the skill description and example titles to make sure it closely matched my work experience.

-Take a language test to prove your proficiency in English.
-If you are proficient in French as well you can take a test for that too and score extra points.
+I has to take a language test to prove my proficiency in English.
 I remember driving 3 hours to take my test in Fresno, CA as I got the first available date at that centre.
 So be quick to book your english proficiency test with IELTS.
 You need the language score to get started with your application.

 Obtain ECA - Educational Credential Assessment Report.
-Since most likely you were educated outside Canada, you need to have your educational credentials assessed against Canadian standards.
+Since I educated in the US (Outside Canada), I needed to have my educational credentials assessed against Canadian standards.
 I used WES - World Education Services to get our ECA report, they take about 20 days once you have posted them your degree.

-Once you have determined your NOC, obtained your language score and ECA report you are all set to apply.
+Once I determined my NOC, obtained your language score and ECA report I was all set to apply.

 Step 1 - Check eligibility

-Use the online tool Come to Canada to see if you meet the criteria to get into the Express Entry pool.
-It will take you about 15 minutes.
-You will need your language test results, your NOC skill type or level described above and your Education Credential Assessment (ECA).
-At the end, you will be provided a reference number.
-Write it down.
-You will need it later when you go to build your profile in the next step.
+I used the online tool Come to Canada to see if I meet the criteria to apply for Express Entry.
+It takes about 15 minutes.
+I needed your language test results, NOC and Education Credential Assessment (ECA) report.
+At the end, I was provided with a reference number.

 Step 2 - Build your Express Entry profile